 My kids loved, and I mean LOVED, the youth audio tour for the exhibit.
 I’ve never seen them so set on listening to each number on the tour.
 It turns out, the audio tour explains to kids that they’re training to be Jedi and, thus, my kids were determined to finish “training.”

 My kids’ ages are 6 and 8 to give you an idea of how young kids can be and still enjoy the exhibit.
 It helps that they are big “Star Wars” fans, too.

 If your child is not into “Star Wars” this isn’t going to be as appealing to them.
 That’s not to say they won’t appreciate the artistic nature of the costumes.

 Where: Detroit Institute of Arts, 5200 Woodward Ave., Detroit, Mich.

 When: Now through Sept.
 30, 2018

-Tickets: Tickets are $7 for children (ages 6-17) and $19-$24 for adults, and are available for online purchase here.
+Tickets: Tickets are $7 for children (ages 6-17) and $19-$24 for adults.
 Children ages 5 and younger are FREE.
 At the Detroit Institute of Arts, your ticket is timed, as well.
 There is a warning on the DIA website that time slots tend to sell out, so it’s recommended that you purchase your tickets in advance of your visit.
 Your ticket to the exhibit admits you into the rest of the Detroit Institute of Arts.

 Make the most of your Detroit visit